Object: Portrait of Walter George, George and Ida Scambary

 |Credit line||Purchased 1998 with New Zealand Lottery Grants Board funds|

-This studio portrait shows Gunner Walter George Scambary, service number 50897 of the New Zealand Field Artillery, his wife Ida Emily and son George.
+This portrait shows Gunner Walter George Scambary, service number 50897 of the New Zealand Field Artillery, his wife Ida Emily and son George.

-Walter was based at Ewshott Camp in Surrey, then his military record shows that he marched into Etaples, France in February 1918.
-During his active service with the Field Artillery, he specialised in the use of the heavy trench mortar, a tube like weapon designed to fire a bomb at a steep angle so that it falls straight down on the enemy.
-The mortar was ideally suited for the trench warfare which Walter was engaged in.
+Stationed initially at the Artillery's training camp at Ewshot in Hampshire, Walter was sent to France in February 1918.
+During his active service with the Field Artillery, he specialised in the use of heavy trench mortar, a tube like weapon designed to fire a bomb at a steep angle so that it falls straight down on the enemy.
+The mortar was ideally suited for trench warfare.